kitajchuk/PageController/README.md

 });

-pageController.on( "page-controller-router-transition-out", function ( html ) {
+pageController.on( "page-controller-router-refresh-document", function ( html ) {
     // Refresh the document content for the new page
     // You'll need to parse your content from the responseText string });